maticandrija/keycloak/README.md

 - Integrate a dynamic frontend application (React or Angular) to enrich user experience and more flexible client-side logic with secured Keycloak integration.
 - Add a centralized logging and monitoring stack
 - Implement Role-Based Access Control (RBAC) in Keycloak

+### Secrets

+This project has these 7 secrets, if you want to replicate it, create Azure subscription, SSH key and you can set you own static IP.

+- AZURE_CLIENT_ID
+- AZURE_CLIENT_SECRET
+- AZURE_SUBSCRIPTION_ID
+- AZURE_TENANT_ID
+- SSH_PRIVATE_KEY
+- SSH_PUBLIC_KEY
+- VM_IP

+In addition to that, secrets for Keycloak and Postgress should be set in secret file on path: /keycloak/ansible/roles/deploy_keycloak/files/.env
+Those secrets are:

+- POSTGRES_USER
+- POSTGRES_PASSWORD
+- KEYCLOAK_ADMIN
+- KEYCLOAK_ADMIN_PASSWORD